William Unek: International

-His rampage ranks among the deadliest of the twentieth century.
-At the time, his 1957 rampage was the deadliest mass shooting in recorded history until the 1982 Woo Bum-kon incident.
+The spree killing in Malampaka ranks amongst the deadliest of the twentieth century.
+After William Unek was connected to the Mahagi killings, several English-language newspapers presented William Unek as the world's most prolific murderer for having killed 57 people, the number of victims reported by Reuters.
+It was considered the deadliest mass shooting in recorded history until the 1982 Woo Bum-kon incident.